mcankudis/CleanCloud/README.md

 ![git_flow](https://github.com/mcankudis/CleanCloud/blob/develop/git_flow.png?raw=true)

+We use conventional commits to automatically generate changelogs and version numbers.

 ## Infrastructure overview

 The app is built in a simple client-server architecture, with a NodeJS + NestJS + MongoDB backend and a React + Vite + TailwindCSS frontend.